Dear Nurses

 Dear nurses,

-Updated 3/23 - this case study is no longer available.
+Updated 3/23 - This case study is no longer available.

 Enjoy learning about how to recognize the patient in